 —

-Dave Phinney is a busy guy with involvement in numerous businesses including Savage & Cooke Distillery based on Mare Island in Vallejo.
-Dave also is co-owner in the Napa based Crane Assembly, showcasing one of Napa Valley’s two oldest commercially producing vineyards (dating back to the 1880s), the other being Canard Vineyard in Calistoga.
+Dave Phinney is a busy guy with involvement in numerous businesses including founding Savage & Cooke Distillery in 2015 – based on Mare Island in Vallejo.
+Until 2022, Dave was also co-owner in St. Helena based Crane Assembly (sold in 2022), one of Napa Valley’s two oldest commercially producing vineyards (dating back to the 1880s), the other being Canard Vineyard in Calistoga.
+And in late 2024 Phinney sold Savage & Cooke Distillery to the owner of Sonoma County based Redwood Empire, Derek Benham.

 Dave and a group of wine industry-based friends began The Splinter Group Spirits Company with their first product release, the Straight Edge Bourbon offered in late 2014.
 Used Mercury Head barrels from the Orin Swift program were used to age this spirit and water from aquifers on Dave’s own property in northwest Napa Valley were used.
 A second product followed, the Slaughter House Whiskey (aged in used Papillon barrels from their Orin Swift wines).
-Both products are sometimes found at Sunshine Market (just down the street from their tasting room).
+We used to see these products at Sunshine Market, within a short drive or walk of the tasting room.
 And today, the Splinter Group Spirits is a partnership between Vintage Wine Estates and several other individuals.

-In addition to his beverage ventures, Dave is involved in fashion; he produces a limited number of Mercury Head denim jeans.
-And with a name such as this, as expected a Mercury Head dime is found on each pair affixed on top of the center fastener.
+In addition to his beverage ventures, Dave was involved in fashion; for several years he produced a limited number of Mercury Head denim jeans.
+And with a name such as this, as expected a Mercury Head dime was always found on each pair affixed on top of the center fastener.

-It seems like Dave has no shortage of projects; as of our latest update one of his brands, Locations was purchased by E. & J. Gallo Winery in 2018.
+Dave has no shortage of projects; as of our latest update to this review, one of his brands, Locations was purchased by GALLO in 2018.
 This brand features wines crafted from numerous locations around the world spanning 4 continental regions.

 Savage & Cooke Distillery, Mare Island